 Biology Students in a Digital World

-All classes for the Spring 2020 quarter at UCI will be conducted online.
+Most classes for the Fall 2020 Quarter are being conducted online.
 Reach out to your instructor to learn more about how each course will be delivered.
-Each instructor my have a different tool or platform.
+Each instructor may have a different tool or platform.
 For example, you may have one instructor using Canvas, another on Google Classroom, or maybe another on some combo of email, Zoom and YuJa.
 Some of you may already be using online learning and are ready to get going.
 For others, this may be new territory.
 No problem either way.
 You’re at the right place.

 You’ll need to make sure your broadband is a minimum of 1.5 MB, preferably higher.
 You can do a quick internet speed check at http://www.speedtest.net (click on “begin test”).

 If you do not have access to internet, no worries, we have resources.
 Here are links to providers and services to get fast and inexpensive access: